-- 2.68 There follows a discussion of the information requirements and availability for assessing distributions, determinants of distribution and collision risk of birds at sea. - 2.69 The species groups of most conservation concern offshore are seabirds, waterbirds (notably waders and wildfowl) and migrants.
+There follows a discussion of the information requirements and availability for assessing potential effects of wind farms on birds at sea.

+The species groups of most conservation concern offshore are seabirds, waterbirds (notably waders and wildfowl) and migrating passerines.
 Information is variable about concentrations of birds offshore and especially of migratory movements.
-There are reasonably complete data on the broad distributions of seabirds in coastal wat ers in all months of the year, from the European Seabirds at Sea (ESAS) programme (e.g. Skov et al. 1995).
+There are data on the broad distributions of seabirds in coastal waters in all months of the year, from the European Seabirds at Sea (ESAS) programme (eg Skov et al. 1995).
 Birds may be present in large numbers but at low densities over large areas of sea.
-However, there is a lack of detailed understanding about local distribution, variability of numbers and the underlying determinants of their timing of occurrence in a given location, e.g. scoters (Melanitta spp.).
-Food supply is clearly important, and more information is needed about distributional patterns seasonall y and between years and how offshore food supplies are exploited.
+However, there is a lack of detailed understanding about local distribution, variability of numbers and the underlying determinants of their timing of occurrence in a given location, eg scoters Melanitta spp..
+Food supply is clearly important, and more information is needed about distributional patterns seasonally and between years and how offshore food supplies are exploited.